-You can narrow down options by rating, property type, stay length payment type and more.
-There are nifty extra views such a map view and a deals page (you need to search by area to see them).
+You can narrow down options by rating, property type, stay length and more.
 As you'd expect, properties come with reviews.

 By credit card, PayPal or bank transfer, depending on the owners' preference.

 You can also use TripAdvisor's payment system, where it processes your card payment itself and passes the money onto the owner.
 The downside is if you pay an intermediary for services supplied by someone else, Section 75 credit card protection is unlikely to apply.

 Properties with a ‘book online’ badge next to them in search results are eligible for TripAdvisor's Payment Protection, as long as you use its online payment system.
 This covers you for up to £7,000 if a holiday rental does not materially match its description, you can't enter the property, or you paid properly but the owner didn't receive it.
 See TripAdvisor's full terms.